ARM-software/arm-trusted-firmware/docs/firmware-design.md

     +----------+ 0x04000000
     | BL1 (ro) |
     +----------+ 0x00000000

+The TSP image may be loaded in Trusted DRAM instead.
+This doesn't change the memory layout of the other boot loader images in Trusted SRAM.

+Although the goal at long term is to give complete flexibility over the memory layout, all platforms should conform to this layout at the moment.
+This is because of some limitations in the implementation of the image loader in the Trusted Firmware.
+Refer to the "Limitations of the image loader" section below.

 Each bootloader stage image layout is described by its own linker script.
 The linker scripts export some symbols into the program symbol table.
 Their values